pypsa-meets-earth/pypsa-earth/doc/introduction.rst

 Project structure
 =================

-In PyPSA meets Africa, six main work packages are in place to tackle the continent-wide challenges:
+In PyPSA-Africa, six main work packages are in place to tackle the continent-wide challenges:

 - **WP1.
 Demand modelling**: to characterize the demand profiles for each location both in space and time resolution
 - **WP2.
 Conventional generator modelling**: define the type of generators that are installed in each substation